 Surgery may pose risks including infection and bleeding.
 The specific risks of your surgery will depend on where your meningioma is located.
 For instance, surgery to remove a meningioma that occurs around the optic nerve can lead to vision loss.
 Ask your surgeon about the specific risks of your surgery.

-If your meningioma can't be completely removed surgically, your doctor may recommend radiation therapy following or instead of surgery.
+If the meningioma can't be completely removed surgically, your provider may recommend radiation therapy following or instead of surgery.

-The goal of radiation therapy is to destroy any remaining meningioma cells and reduce the chance that your meningioma may recur.
+The goal of radiation therapy is to destroy any remaining meningioma cells and reduce the chance that the meningioma may recur.
 Radiation therapy uses a large machine to aim high-powered energy beams at the tumor cells.

 Advances in radiation therapy increase the dose of radiation to the meningioma while reducing radiation to healthy tissue.
 Radiation therapy options for meningiomas include: